jasonm23/onlisp-markdown/onlisp.md

 ---

 Ordinarily this second argument should be a function.
 However, it can also be one of :progn, :and, :or, or :standard.
-With the former three, primary meth- ods will be combined as though according to the corresponding operator, while :standard indicates that we want the traditional way of running methods.
+With the former three, primary methods will be combined as though according to the corresponding operator, while :standard indicates that we want the traditional way of running methods.

 ---